"O"-Jung.Ban.Hap.

 "O"-Jung.Ban.Hap. (stylized as "O"-正.反.合.), sometimes referred to as "O"-Union or just O, is the third Korean studio album (fourth overall) by South Korean boy group TVXQ, released through SM Entertainment on September 29, 2006.
 In a year when Korean music sales had slumped, it was the highest selling album in South Korea in 2006 and won the group several prominent awards in South Korea.
-The album stayed charted within the top 50 throughout 2007.
-By 2014, it sold over 475,000 copies.
+The album stayed charted within the top 50 throughout 2007, and sold over 480,000 copies in South Korea by 2022.

 The album's name "O"-Jung.Ban.Hap, literally translated to "O"-Justice.Opposition.Solution, is based on Georg Wilhelm Friedrich Hegel's theory of thesis, antithesis, synthesis.
 The album's lead single of the same name has lyrics that regard global conflicts with a plea for peace and resistance.
-The album has a balance of fast tempo songs and ballads.
+The album contains a balance of fast tempo songs and ballads.